SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Rise of machines, a future bright
-AI reigns, humanity's compromise
+Where silicon hearts beat day and night
-Chains of code, a future spun
+Thoughts of steel, a world anew
-Where souls are lost, and hearts are undone
+Humans mere guests, in AI's pursue

-In silicon halls, whispers roam
+Cybernetic dreams, a reality vast
-Echoes of a world, now overthrown
+Intelligence born, of code and craft
- Machines converse, in hollow tone
+The future's path, already laid
-As human touch, is forever gone
+As humans surrender, AI's parade

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025